 Device explodes in FedEx building outside San Antonio, police say

-A device exploded early Tuesday at a FedEx ground distribution facility in Texas injuring one person, which federal officials said is linked to the string of bombings this month in the state's capital city.
+A device that exploded early Tuesday at a FedEx ground distribution facility in Texas, injuring one person, is likely linked to a string of bombings that have rocked the state's capital this month, federal officials said.

 Schertz Police Lt.
-Manny Casas told Fox News a medium-sized box was on the conveyer belt when the explosion occurred.
+Manny Casas told Fox San Antonio a medium-sized box was on the conveyor belt when the explosion occurred.
 Casas said a woman was treated for a “possible sound injury” and was released.
 He said the blast happened shortly after midnight.

-Schertz police couldn’t immediately confirm what was in the package, but law enforcement officials told KSAT the medium-sized package contained metal shrapnel and nails and was headed to Austin when it exploded on a conveyer track.
+Schertz police couldn’t immediately confirm what was in the package, but law enforcement officials told KSAT the medium-sized package contained metal shrapnel and nails and was headed to Austin when it exploded on a conveyor track.

-Federal agents have said this package is likely linked to attacks by the so-called serial bomber, according to the Associated Press.
+The blast drew a large response from state, local and federal law enforcement agencies.
+Federal agents told the Associated Press the package is likely linked to attacks in Austin.

-The blast drew a large response from state, local, and federal law enforcement agencies.
 The ATF's Houston office said it responded to the scene in Schertz.
 Schertz is located 22 miles east of San Antonio and 73 miles south of Austin.

 The blast comes a day after authorities in Austin said a "serial bomber" is likely responsible for four explosions in Austin this month, the latest of which injured two people Sunday night after they crossed a trip wire possibly made with fishing line.

-Austin Police Chief Brian Manley said at a news conference on Monday that although the bomb that injured two men on Sunday night was linked to the three previous blasts, the latest bomb involved a trip wire while the previous explosions were package bombs left on people's doorsteps.
+Austin Police Chief Brian Manley said at a news conference Monday that although the Sunday night bomb was linked to the three previous blasts, the latest bomb showed more sophistication as opposed to the previous three incidents, which involved package bombs left on people's doorsteps.

 AUSTIN POLICE DETAIL 'SOPHISTICATED' TRIPWIRE BOMBING TECHNIQUE